 Martin Luther King said: “If a man is called to be a street sweeper, he should sweep streets even as Michelangelo painted, or Beethoven composed music or Shakespeare wrote poetry.
 He should sweep streets so well that all the hosts of heaven and earth will pause to say, ‘Here lived a great street sweeper who did his job well.”

-In whatever you do, be it delivering a presentation to your board, representing the company at a conference, or making a cup of coffee for your boss, you can choose to give your best and be world-class in your world and your service.
+In all you do, be it giving a presentation to your board or representing the company at a conference.
+Or, be it making coffee for your boss.
+You can choose to give your best and be world-class in your world and your service.

 Accept feedback